 IT’S ALL GRAVY, BABY.

-Another goal for this hot roast beef sandwich recipe, was for the roast beef to not only braise in a flavorful liquid, but for it to (essentially) create its own gravy.
-On the stovetop was the perfect way to kick this off.
-Once the onions softened, in went the flour, followed by half of the beef broth.
-The beef broth gets slowly incorporated, making for a smooth and easy roast beef sauce that would soon be used to smother our po’ boy sandwiches.
+Another goal for this hot roast beef sandwich recipe is for the roast beef to not only braise in a flavorful liquid but for it to (essentially) create its own gravy.
+On the stovetop is the perfect way to kick this off.

 SLOW COOK AND REDUCE